Sibghatullah-Laghari/mediconnect/DEPLOYMENT.md

 The current pipeline performs the following tasks:

 * Validates every pull request.
-* Executes unit and integration tests.
+* Runs unit and integration tests.
-* Confirms successful Docker image builds.
+* Verifies that Docker images are built successfully.

 For production deployments, consider extending the pipeline to include:

 * Publishing Docker images to a private container registry (AWS ECR, Docker Hub, etc.).
-* Performing rolling or blue-green deployments using Kubernetes, Amazon ECS, or another orchestration platform.
+* Performing rolling or blue-green deployments using Kubernetes, Amazon ECS, or another container orchestration platform.

 ---